tmpg/secws/lab800/lab800_dbsat_compare.md

 # Bonus Lab 5: Repeating DBSAT to Compare to Baseline

-This lab takes the Participates through running DBSAT again and comparing the results with the initial run.
+This lab takes the Participants through running DBSAT again and comparing the results with the initial run.

 ![](./images/DBSAT_Components.png)